-In 2017 Hansen Bailey conducted an Independent Environmental Audit of the Mine, in accordance with the requirements of Condition D11 of DA305-7-2003 and DA177-8-2004 (Hansen Bailey, 2018).
-Recommendations from the audit report relating to this GWMP, and where they are addressed, are included in Table 3.
+A number of recommendations relating to groundwater management were made in the 2017 Independent Environmental Audit of the Mine, prepared in accordance with the requirements of Condition D11 of DA305-7-2003 and DA177-8-2004 (Hansen Bailey, 2018).
+Recommendations from the audit report were all noted as complete in the 2020 Independent Environmental Audit prepared by GHD (GHD, 2021).